polymathrobotics/ars-408/README.md

 The `sensor_id` parameter specifies the index of the sensor on the CAN bus

-The `min_value` and `max_value` parameter specifies the minimum and maximum values of the radar respectively.
+The `min_value` and `max_value` parameter specifies the minimum and maximum values of the radar respectively in integer.
+All parameters except for longitudinal distance are 12-bit so max value would be 4095.The scaling of 12-bit number to actual SI units can be found in the ARS408 technical documentation

 Further information about the filter configurations can be found in the ARS408 technical documentation